appsecstories/appsecstories.github.io/_posts/2025-11-10-1-Linux-security-Users-and-Groups.md

 Even if DAC permissions allow access (e.g., root reading a file), MAC provides an extra confinement layer.
 * **Tools:** SELinux (RedHat family), AppArmor (Debian/Ubuntu family).
 * **Concept:** Restricts what *processes* can do, even if running as root.
+* Example: Even if the Apache user is exploited, SELinux can prevent it from reading /etc/shadow or opening a reverse shell connection, regardless of file permissions.

 ## 7. GTFOBins & Privilege Escalation